BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 Total potential package Frequently $70,000–$90,000+ including stipends and reimbursements Frequently $90,000–$110,000+, with some programs citing $110,000–$125,000+ total

-If you want a deeper breakdown of national averages, agency ranges, and real compensation examples, read our full guide on gestational carrier pay in 2026.
+If you want a deeper breakdown of national averages, agency ranges, and real compensation examples, read our complete surrogate compensation guide to understand how payments are structured in detail.

 State-by-State Surrogate Pay Comparison